avinashsvinu/theduck/CONTRIBUTING.md

 update The Fuck and see if the bug is still there.

-If it is (sorry again), check if the problem has not already been reported and if not, just open an issue on [GitHub](https://github.com/nvbn/thefuck) with the following basic information:
+If it is (sorry again), check if the problem has not already been reported and if not, just open an issue on [GitHub](https://github.com/avinashsvinu/theduck) with the following basic information:
-  - the output of `thefuck --version` (something like `The Fuck 3.1 using Python 3.5.0`);
+  - the output of `theduck --version` (something like `The Fuck 3.1 using Python 3.5.0`);
   - your shell and its version (`bash`, `zsh`, *Windows PowerShell*, etc.);
   - your system (Debian 7, ArchLinux, Windows, etc.);